Sebastianmueller22/network-protocol/draft-sebastian-mueller-direct-knowledge-extenstioin.md

 The two additions made here pose additional security risks.
 A rogue node could advertise all other nodes as being down, wether they are its neighbor or not.
 This would effectively halt communication in the network for a short time and put significant strain on the network while all nodes report their neighbors to still be reachable.

 This is not easily preventable, but can be mitigated with another convention, where updates originating from a node need to cryptographically signed before sending.
+The public key infrastructure necessary for that would need to be implemented on a higher network level.

 That way, repeated infinity values from the same node can be ignored for a certain time (which might be advisable anyway, in the context of frequently failing links).